rdylanward/HeatSink/README.md

 ### Known Bugs

--   The initial devices, previously configured have been deployed and are working.
+-   The initial devices (setup for the company), previously configured, have been deployed and are working.
 The test device configured identically is not switching the relays.
 To complete the project, I have configured the heater button to simulate the action of the relay using the database.
+I have attached the code for the relays [here](https://github.com/rdylanward/HeatSink/blob/master/static/docs/relay.py).

 ### Future Development